-Below: 1st photo - The rust begins on the red cedar in the shape of a curved gall resembling a large caterpillar with spines.
-When moist rainy days come, bright orange horns resembling gelatin develop (2nd photo).
+Below: 1st photo - The rust begins on the red cedar in the shape of a curved gall.
+These can form in very early Spring.
+2nd photo - then they develop to the next stage, resembling a large caterpillar with spines.
+When moist rainy days come, bright orange horns resembling gelatin develop (3rd photo).
 From these horns the spores that affect apple trees are released.
-In late spring (3rd photo) the galls dry up. (more detailed article)
+In late spring (4th photo) the galls dry up. (more detailed article)

-Notes: Eloise Butler planted specimens of Eastern Redcedar in the Woodland Garden in May 1909 obtained from the Park Board Nursery, and again in 1911 and '17, same source.
+Notes: Eloise Butler planted specimens of Eastern Redcedar in the Woodland Garden in May 1909 obtained from the Park Board Nursery, and again in 1911 followed by plantings in 1915, '17, and '25.
 Martha Crone planted it in 1936 also.
 Gardener Cary George reported that the ones on the edge of the Upland Prairie are volunteer trees spread when birds eat their berries.
 They form a needed windbreak on the prairie edges.

 Eastern Redcedar is native to much of Minnesota from North Central south, except some far SW counties.
 In North America it is found from the Great Plains eastward in the U.S. - every state east of the 100th meridian - and in southern Ontario and Quebec.

-Winter Interest: The tree maintains it's coloration year round and while the berries are very attractive to wildlife, many will persist through the winter for visual interest.
+Winter Interest: The tree maintains coloration year round, except that in the northern areas the leaves tend to turn reddish brown and while the berries are very attractive to wildlife, many will persist through the winter for visual interest.
 Larger specimens will provide shelter for birds.
 It small lots it needs to be kept away from gardens as the roots are spreading.
 On large lots it can make an attractive barrier.
 Unlike White Cedar, this tree prefers more upland sites with sandy soils.

 References: Plant characteristics are generally from sources 1A, 32, W2, W3, W7 & W8 plus others as specifically applied.
 Distribution principally from W1, W2 and 28C.
 Planting history generally from 1, 4 & 4a.
 Other sources by specific reference.
 See Reference List for details.